everythings-gonna-be-alright/fwdays_platops_homeworks/everythings-gonna-be-alright/timoni_homework/README.md

 # Timoni homework

-## Report
+## Report about any challenges faced ans sollutions

-I cant run application from .yaml files.
+I can't run application from .yaml files.
 It works only from .cue files.
-Also imposible to create moudle without module name in command. ( `timoni mod init my-web-app` - correct. `timoni mod init` - incorrect ).
+Also impossible to create module without module name in command. (`timoni mod init my-web-app` - correct. `timoni mod init` - incorrect).

-I use standart timoni template with some minor changes.
+I use standard timoni template with some minor changes.

 ## Logs of single installation